Money in the Bank, an event which is commonly considered one of WWE's

 As I had previously reported in a prior article, Vince McMahon had already laid out solid plans to insert the WWE Universal Title into the Goldberg vs. Lesnar match at WrestleMania, with the future plan being that someone from the main roster would dethrone Lesnar at SummerSlam.

-However, he completely overlooked the fact that the “Money in the Bank” PPV was slated to be a Raw PPV at the time.
-Upon realising his error, McMahon asked his writing team to work with the WWE marketing department to come up with a solution.
+fact that the “Money in the Bank” PPV was slated to be a Raw PPV at the

 Those solutions were outlined by myself and Nick from NYC, on The “Dirty Sheets” DS Breaking News Podcast, where we also broke the story originally (listen below.
 Duration: 10 mins 26 seconds).